Everything Everywhere All at Once: Theatrical

 The world premiere was at the South by Southwest film festival on March 11, 2022.
 Its limited release in theaters was on March 25, 2022, and its nationwide release was on April 8, in the United States by A24.
 On March 30, 2022, the film was released in select IMAX theaters in the U.S. for one night only.
 Due to its popularity, the film returned to select IMAX theaters for one week starting on April 29, 2022.
 The film was not released in most parts of the Middle East, including Saudi Arabia and Kuwait, due to censorship of LGBT issues in those countries.
 The film was released in the United Kingdom on May 13, 2022.
 The film was re-released in U.S. theaters on July 29, 2022, unchanged but adding an introduction by Daniels and eight minutes of outtakes after the credits.
 It was re-released again in U.S. theaters on January 27, 2023, on 1,400 screens to celebrate its Oscar nominations.

+The movie release had different titles depending on locale.
+Chinese audiences approved of a Taiwanese title with a double meaning, 妈的多重宇宙 which translates alternatively to either 'Mother's Multiverse' or 'Fucking Multiverse' with the tagline 比媽佛更媽佛 ('Even More Marvel than Marvel').
+In mainland China, the film used 瞬息全宇宙 ('In an Instant, the Entire Universe'), while in Hong Kong it used 奇異女俠玩救宇宙 ('Weird Woman Warrior Fucks Around and Saves the Universe').
+Taiwanese audiences disapproved of subtitles during the release for "over-translating" the movie.